Eco 535 - Digital Economy » Winter 2022 » Wk 1 Practice Ch 3, Demand, Supply, and Market Equilibrium

 Which of the following is likely to cause an increase in the demand for a good or service?

-B. An increase in the number of sellers
+An increase in the price of a complementary good

 Question #14